IACR/latex/iacrcc/README.md

 ## 🔧 This is a work in progress 🔧

-This directory contains a LaTeX cls file for the new IACR Communications on Cryptology journal.
+This directory contains `iacrcc.cls` and `iacrcc.bst` for processing of articles submitted to the new IACR Communications on Cryptology journal.
 The user documentation is contained in example.tex, and this README currently holds only development details.

 The purpose of this style is to facilitate proper capture of author metadata for the publication editing workflow.
 Typically a LaTeX class is concerned with only the layout of the document, but we have added some additional requirements:
-1. when the user runs pdflatex on their document, it should produce a parsable text file that contains structured metadata about the paper, including title, authors, their affiliations, and the paper citations.
+1. when the user runs pdflatex/bibtex/pdflatex on their document, it should produce a parsable text file that contains structured metadata about the paper, including title, authors, their affiliations, and the paper citations.
 2. the author should only have to enter this metadata once, in properly formatted LaTeX macros that conform to the required cls.

 This LaTeX style is based on the previous [iacrtrans](https://github.com/Cryptosaurus/iacrtrans) class used to ToSC and TCHES.
 These may be unified in the future.

-While the file we generate appears to be `yaml`, it's not guaranteed to be parsable as a `yaml` file because of special characters like {
-or \ or ".
+We perhaps could have written the `.meta` file as `yaml`, but this is problematic because of special characters like { or \ or ".
 For this reason we use a custom parser that looks only at the tags on the line to decide what the structure is.
-The format of the file is hierarchical, and is perhaps best illustrated with an example in which there are three authors show share three affiliations.
+The format of the file is hierarchical, and is perhaps best illustrated with an example in which there are three authors who share three affiliations on a paper with two references.

 ```
 title: How to break {RSA} digital signatures